LaunchCodeEducation/linux/content/userspace-applications/walkthrough/sed/sed-from-stdin/_index.md

 ## `sed` from STDIN

-So far we have only performed `sed` substitute commands using a file as input, however we can re-route STDOUT from another command to use as the STDIN for `sed`.
+So far you have only performed `sed` substitute commands using a file as input, however you can re-route STDOUT from another command to use as the STDIN for `sed`.

-This allows us to combine `sed` with other tools like `grep`.
+This allows you to combine `sed` with other tools like `grep`.

-In this example we will be using `grep` to match users with a specific last name.
-However, we don't want the Company the person works for, just their first and last names, and their email address.
-So we will use `sed` to trim out the company of our filtered dataset.
+In this example you will be using `grep` to match users with a specific last name.
+However, you don't want the Company the person works for, just their first and last names, and their email address.
+So you will use `sed` to trim out the company of our filtered dataset.

 ## `grep` Last Name: `Johnson`